The best hotels in Paro

 The catch: check heating before you book anything under $100/night.
 Tenzinling and budget guesthouses near Paro Town can be genuinely cold after midnight.
 And Chele La Pass. the high mountain road connecting Paro to Haa. often closes with snow from December onwards.
 Winter is our personal favourite season here.
 Just come prepared.

-Paro's best neighborhoods
+Paro's best hotel regions

 Paro Valley is long and layered: Paro Town for convenience, the Upper Valley for scenery, Bondey for quiet.
 Start with the valley floor if it's your first trip. you'll thank yourself when the Tiger's Nest hike is 20 minutes away instead of 50.